Concerns over lung disease diagnosis

 Posted: 30th January 2016

-Posted in: Employer Negligence Medical & Sickness Medical Negligence
+Posted in: Employer Negligence Industrial Deafness and Disease Medical Negligence

 Health Secretary Jeremy Hunt has asked a senior NHS expert to look into concerns raised following the diagnosis of lung disease in ex-mineworkers.
 The concerns were raised when the Union of Democratic Mineworkers paid for 2 redundant ex-miners to have CT scans of their lungs privately.
 It was discovered that both miners from Nottinghamshire were suffering from pneumoconiosis despite previous X-rays in 2013 coming back marked as “satisfactory”.
 The union is now calling for all former miners to get CT scans following the results of Ray Nunn and Crawford Hunter, both aged 51.